 Domestic taxation is relatively low, with a general tax on services of five per cent.
-Value Added Tax (VAT) is not applied but will be introduced in stages from April 2017.
+Value Added Tax (VAT) is not applied but will be introduced in stages.

 All merchandise coming into New Caledonia is subject to:

 - General Import Tax ranging from zero to 31 per cent – generally 21 per cent.

 - Basic Import Tax is five per cent.

 - Port Tax is one per cent or Airfreight Tax is three per cent.

 - Customs Duties can range from zero to 20 per cent.